About scabies

 - Wash the body thoroughly 8-12 hours after applying the cream.

 The itch can take up to 6 weeks to go away.
 This is usually because of an allergic response, not ongoing scabies.
-Treat the itch with calamine lotion or an antihistamine.
+Treat the itch with moisturiser, antihistamines or both.
 If the itch doesn’t go away with this treatment, your health professional might recommend a corticosteroid cream.

 Your child might need antibiotics if they get a secondary infection because of scratching.